BrannonKLuong/dropshop_ML_overlay/README.md

     ```

 4. Course or build course is designed in one of two forms.
 Using the User Interface the User draws bounding boxes and returns the same data or for testing purposes a hard-coded version list of arrays.
+The following function is used with the belief that the algorithm will do one of two things.
+Either save the following data structure and load it or have time before the experiment actually begins to initialize it.
+The variable <b>x_y_map</b>

-5. Each Segment is either a Straight or a Curve and each one holds a data structure that helps store using the top left corner point and bottom right-hand corner point.
+6. Each Segment is either a Straight or a Curve and each one holds a data structure that helps store using the top left corner point and bottom right-hand corner point.
 Straights are simple only having an add droplet and remove droplet feature with most parameters passed in by the User.

     class Straight():